-A deep tissue-type massage that looks at all aspects of the body, not only where you FEEL pain (often just SYMPTOMS) but also what is likely to be CAUSING your symptoms.
+A deep tissue-type massage that looks at all aspects of the body, not only where you FEEL pain (often just SYMPTOMS) but also what is likely to be CAUSING or contributing to your symptoms.
 This is the type of massage you NEED for any sore or aching muscles and joints, and headaches or migraines.
-Remedial is also ideal for people involved in preparing for or recovering from various sporting, exercise and recreational activities (where you might assume you need a "sports massage" - see below).
+Remedial is also ideal for people involved in preparing for or recovering from various sporting, exercise, fitness and recreational activities (where you might assume you need a “sports massage” – see below).

 Deep Tissue Massage

 A massage that works deep into muscle tissue, sometimes using elbow pressure (within your pain tolerance).
 Remedial massage is deep tissue but deep tissue is not necessarily remedial.
 A massage on only one side of the body (e.g. back – from head to feet) is deep tissue, not remedial.
 This is because it does not address problem areas on the opposite side (front – likely to be causing the back pain).

 Pre or post competition massage, usually on-site at sports events for about 10 to 15 minutes per massage.
-Includes brisk massage and stretching to warm and prepare muscles for an event or help them recover afterwards.
+Includes brisk massage and stretching to warm and prepare muscles for an event or help them recover immediately afterwards.
 If you think you need a sports massage for common muscle and joint aches and pains a day or more after sports and exercise activity, you actually need a REMEDIAL massage.
 I no longer offer on-site SPORTS massage but mention it here due to many people not realising what they need is a REMEDIAL massage.

 A relaxation massage that is firm but gentle and mainly broader and flatter movements rather than deep strokes.
 Variations of Swedish massage are predominately used by beauty therapists.